jdavis/jdavis.github.com/_drafts/beginning-of-a-beautiful-blogship.md

 written in a fountain pen on a subject that interested him.
 He decided to start doing this because he suffered from writer's block for over a year and discovered that if he writes just for himself, his writing just flowed.
-The Uniersity of Texas has since published over 1300 EWDs in a [online archive][ewds].
+The University of Texas has since published over 1300 EWDs in a [online archive][ewds].

 I've thought about Dijkstra a lot.
 I really liked his idea of writing just for